Frequently Asked Questions¶

 Try using your browser in a private window and/or with all extensions disabled

 Try using a different browser.
-We test the latest versions of Firefox, Chromium, and Safari
+We recommend the latest versions of Firefox or Chromium

 If the issues persist, please contact support